GREsau/atlas-doc/nodes.md

 tableCell(...content)
 ```

-A block node for creating tables.
-The `table` node can only contain `tableRow` nodes.
+Nodes for creating tables.
+The `table` block node can only contain `tableRow` nodes.
 Normally in Atlassian document format, a `tableRow` node can only contain `tableHeader` or `tableCell` nodes, but `atlas-doc` will implicitly wrap other content in a `tableCell` when it occurs directly in a `tableRow`.
 A `tableHeader` or `tableCell` node can contain block nodes.

 ```javascript
 table(